 Bathroom renovations can fetch a rate of return on the investment of 102 percent on average.
 Many modern home buyers look for upgrades in the bathroom like a jetted tub or a heated floor, so they do not have to walk on cold tile when they step out of the tub or shower.
 Buyers will zero in on anything that looks like mold or mildew, including aging grout between tiles, or the caulking around the bathtub or sink.
 Also, if there is space in the house, consider installing another bathroom.
 Adding a bathroom in a house with one or one and a half bathrooms provides up to a 169 percent return on your investment.

-In real estate, dark and cramped are no good, so a little light goes a long way, especially if they are a bit stuffy.
-If your house has small rooms that block the flow of natural light, you may want to consider knocking down some walls and opening up your floor plan.
+In real estate, dark and cramped conditions are no good, so a little light goes a long way, especially if they are a bit stuffy and smelly.
+If your house has small rooms that block the flow of natural light or air, you may want to consider knocking down some walls and opening up your floor plan.
 Open floor plans usually involve combining your kitchen, dining and living areas into one big space that suits a casual lifestyle.
 This makes a small house feel light and airy, giving the illusion of a larger living area.
 Open rooms create an inviting atmosphere for entertaining, because kitchen duties can be performed while hanging out with guests.
 It’s also great for young families because it allows parents to work on dinner while keeping an eye on the youngsters.
-If you’re not up for taking down walls, even widening doorways 15 to 30 centimeters) will make a noticeable difference.
+If you’re not up for taking down walls, even widening doorways 15 to 30 centimetres) will make a noticeable difference.
 Adding rooms is also a big value booster.
 Great rooms can add square footage, and vaulted ceilings will make it feel like there’s even more space.
 If you live in an older house that has small bedrooms, master bedrooms and bathrooms are also good additions that will increase the value of your home.
 Quite often an addition can be cheaper on a $/m2 basis than renovations.